UpInStratosphere/LC-Bank/Algo_notes/Graph.md

         components++;
     }

-    //core operation: find/merge
-    //path compression for merging: Olog*(V)
+    //find the identity of the group that the node belongs
-    //finds and updates all the group's nodes parent to the same node. int findParent(int x){
+    //path compression: standardization that updates and fix any inconsistency of all nodes in the set int findParent(int x){
-        if (parent.find(x) == parent.end()) return INT_MIN; //doesn't exist in the graph
-        if (parent[x] != x)
-            parent[x] = findParent(parent[x]);
+        if (parent[x] != x) parent[x] = findParent(parent[x]);
         return parent[x];
     }

     //merge nodes if they are in separate sets. do nothing already in the same set.
-O(Log*(V))
-    //merge sets by changing the rep of one group to the rep of the other group's rep.
+    //merge does not standardize all nodes of the new set, only changing the rep of the merging group into the merged group
-    //But doesn't necessarily align all the merged set's node's rep to the same rep.
-    //components are updated, but not all the nodes in the merged set will have the same parent via merge function alone
+    //all nodes in the merging group besides the rep still have their old info (inconsistency still exist)
-    //parents hashmap doesn't reflect the group status bool merge(int x, int y){ //O(log*(V))
+    bool merge(int x, int y){ //O(log*(V))
         type rootx = findParent(x);
         type rooty = findParent(y);

         if (rootx == rooty) return false;

-        //only reset the parent node for the set's rep node if (rank[rootx] > rank[rooty])
+        //merge two groups by reseting the info of rep node of the merging set to the info of the rep node of the merged set if (rank[rootx] > rank[rooty])
             parent[rooty] = rootx;
         else if (rank[rootx] < rank[rooty])